 A therapeutic massage from a trained therapist can relieve aches and relax muscles.
 A therapist knows the exact sore points and will help you destress and unwind.

 6. Yoga and Pilates

-Enrol in a special pregnancy exercise class teaching Yoga or Pilates.
+Enrol in a special pregnancy exercise class for Yoga or Pilates.
 The instructors are trained to identify and teach you the positions suitable to stretch your hip and pelvic muscles and provide relief from the discomfort.

 7. Water Therapy

 Sciatica hip pain is very common during pregnancy because the nerves are compressed by the growing uterus.
-Swimming is a great exercise when you are pregnant.
+Swimming is great exercise when you are pregnant.
 It keeps the blood flowing and reduces tightness.
 It also reduces the pressure on the sciatic nerves and helps you stay in shape.